Stephanie Foley Davis

-Stephanie also made her debut with the Portland Symphony Orchestra (Maine) to perform the mezzo-soprano solos in Bernstein’s Symphony No. 1 “Jeremiah” and Jenkins’ The Armed Man under the baton of Robert Moody, after which they reprised the concert with the Winston-Salem Symphony.
-Other recent credits include Mercédès in Greensboro Opera‘s Carmen, her first Suzuki in Piedmont Opera’s Madama Butterfly, the mezzo soloist in the Winston-Salem Symphony’s Beethoven’s 9th, and as a distinguished alumna in Verdi’s Requiemat The University of North Carolina at Greensboro.
-Joseph Newsome (Voix des Arts) said, “Verdi entrusted the first phrases of ‘Lux æterna luceat eis, Domine’ to the mezzo-soprano soloist, and it is difficult to imagine that he could have expected them to be sung more handsomely and incisively than Foley Davis sang them in Greensboro.”
-Stephanie created the role of Flo in the world premiere of Libby Larsen’s Picnic in April 2009, commissioned by the UNCG School of Music.
+Stephanie was featured with the Portland Symphony Orchestra (Maine) as the mezzo-soprano soloist in Bernstein’s Symphony No. 1 “Jeremiah” and Jenkins’ The Armed Man under the baton of Robert Moody, after which they reprised the concert with the Winston-Salem Symphony.
+Other recent credits include Mercedes in Greensboro Opera‘s Carmen, her first Suzuki in Piedmont Opera’s Madama Butterfly, the mezzo soloist in the Winston-Salem Symphony’s Beethoven’s Symphony No. 9, and as a distinguished alumna in Verdi’s Requiem at The University of North Carolina at Greensboro.
+Joseph Newsome (Voix des Arts) said, “Verdi entrusted the first phrases of ‘Lux æterna luceat eis, Domine’ to the mezzo- soprano soloist, and it is difficult to imagine that he could have expected them to be sung more handsomely and incisively than Foley Davis sang them in Greensboro.”
+Stephanie created the role of Flo in the World Premiere of Libby Larsen’s Picnic in April 2009, commissioned by the UNCG School of Music.

-Ms. Davis is currently Chair of the Voice Faculty and Director of Community Engagement at The Music Academy of North Carolina, where she has been teaching voice since 2011.
+Ms. Davis is currently the Associate Director and Chair of the Voice Faculty at The Music Academy of North Carolina, where she has been teaching voice since 2011.